What is it?

 The Adaptation workbook asks land-owners and natural resource professionals to think critically.
 You'll consider the implications of climate change on your property using your expertise, knowledge and judgment.
 To assist this part of the process, the Adaptation Workbook provides users with climate impact statements specific to their region.
 When you get this information for your own property or project area, you'll be prompted to interpret, evaluate, and comment on how large-scale regional impacts will affect your local area and your management objectives.

-We have provided information from the recent National Climate Assessment (NCA) and the many supporting peer-reviewed documents used to create the NCA to provide some climate impact statements for all regions of the U.S. All climate statements have citations and links to the resource for further reading.
-Additionally, NIACS has published forest ecosystem vulnerability assessments and synthesis documents for much of the Midwest and Northeast as part of the Climate Change Response Framework.
-The regional climate impact statements and forest ecosystem vulnerabilities used in this Workbook are derived from these documents.
+- For areas outside of the Midwest and Northeast (including Alaska and Hawaii), regional information is drawn from the National Climate Assessment (NCA) and the many supporting peer-reviewed documents used to create the NCA to provide some climate impact statements for all regions of the U.S. All climate statements have citations and links to the resource for further reading.